-While we have been to Paris a few times we never really found enough time to see as much street art as we would have liked so with a new trip in the works we reached out to some local street art lovers to share their favourite pieces.
+Street art can give a fascinating insight into a place, and the street art in Paris is no exception.
+While we have been to Paris a few times we never really had enough time to see as much street art as we would have liked so with a new trip in the works we reached out to some local street art lovers to share their favourite pieces.

 Lena from Salut From Paris is first up with a great Banksy piece.

 One of the most known street art artists paid Paris a visit in June 2018: Banksy!